Guitar Build Process

 4 pieces (5*19=95)

-Cut heel and neck/headstock pieces, labelling each piece so that stacking the heel pieces can be done so that exposed end-grain aligns
+Cut heel and neck/headstock pieces, labelling each piece so that stacking the heel pieces can be done with exposed end-grain aligning nicely

 Use well-rested quarter-sawn 65*19